-- Tuesday and Thursday, 6:00pm 10:00pm And Sunday, 8:45am - 5:15pm - 12 months in length - Some schedules include one additional class per week: 1:15pm 5:15pm
+- Tuesday and Thursday, 6:00pm 10:00pm

+And Sunday, 8:45am 5:15pm

+- 12 months in length

+- Some schedules include one additional class per week: 1:15pm 5:15pm

-The IDL version of the Core program offers a variety of hybrid schedules, ranging from a prescheduled 1 to 2 days of on-line, synchronous classes per week, allowing you the freedom to attend many classes from home.
-Your detailed schedule is available through your Admissions Representative.
+Version 1 - The hybrid version of the Core program offers a variety of schedules, with prescheduled 1 to 2 days of on-line, synchronous classes per week, allowing you the freedom to attend many classes from home.
+Schedule details are available through your Admissions Representative.